Medicine Without Medicine: The Radical Cure of a Beloved Cult Doctor

 After years of clinical observation and research, he developed his theory of Tension Myositis Syndrome (TMS), a groundbreaking framework for understanding how emotional stress manifests as physical pain.
 He later refined the name to "Myoneural" as he discovered the crucial role of nerve pathways in this mind-body connection.

 Sarno developed a detailed treatment protocol that goes far beyond traditional pain management.
-His approach requires active participation and commitment from patients, with a focus on both educational and psychological components.
+His approach requires active participation and patient commitment, focusing on educational and psychological components.

 Already a paying subscriber?
 Sign In.